hanzala-transfi/OTC-DOCS/README.md

 - only crypto payout support is there.
 - asset is mandatory in getAccountDetails
 - Supports crypto-to-fiat and fiat-to-crypto trades (MARKET and LIMIT orders are both supported)
+- SIDE = SELL if fromCurrency is crypto.
+SIDE = BUY if toCurrency is crypto.
 - Minimum payout amount is 20 USDC (varies for each crypto payout asset)

 ###  BRLA